RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-23.0.0---2023-03-06.md

   - The size limit of the Resource Manager scripts and the Value panel files can be configured to improve CloudBeaver performance;
   - SSH key value for a connection can be stored in the configuration file.
   - Application fields can be returned to a default size by double-clicking on the field's separator.
+  - the application language can be set;
+  - the number of table rows to load can be configured to prevent the application from slowing down in the following cases:
+    - the default number of loaded rows when users open a table and then scroll it,
+    - the minimum and maximum number of rows, which users can load at once when scrolling the table;
+  - SQL query execution time limit can be changed;
+  - the application language can be set;
+  - the number of table rows to load can be configured to prevent the application from slowing down in the following cases:
+    - the default number of loaded rows when users open a table and then scroll it,
+    - the minimum and maximum number of rows, which users can load at once when scrolling the table;
+  - SQL query execution time limit can be changed;
 - Public page:
   - administrators can create shared connections via the Connection menu.
 - Resource Manager: